APPLIED FORENSIC ANTHROPOLOGY

 A certificate in Applied Forensic Anthropology gives students a solid foundation in forensic anthropology and an introduction to the wider field of forensic science.
 This certificate may be earned alone or in conjunction with a bachelor’s degree, such as a Bachelor of Arts in Social Sciences with a concentration in Anthropology or a Bachelor of Arts in Public Administration with a concentration in Justice Administration.

 When combined with relevant degrees, the Applied Forensic Anthropology certificate offers students additional career opportunities and an advanced education in forensic anthropology and forensic science.
-This program is offered jointly by UH West O‘ahu and Leeward Community College through in-class instruction and in partnership with the Joint Pacific Accounting Command/Central Identification Laboratory (JPAC/CIL) in Pearl Harbor.
+This program is offered jointly by UH West O'ahu and Leeward Community College through in-class instruction and in partnership with the Defense POW/MIA Accounting Agency (DPAA) at the Joint Base Pearl Harbor-Hickam.